kiro6/penetration-testing-notes/API/API description languages/WDSL/README.md

 ```
 `<wsdl:message>` element is used to define the abstract message format for each operation in a web service.
 These messages specify the structure of the data that will be exchanged between the client and the server during the execution of an operation.

-1. `<wsdl:message name="LoginSoapIn">`:

-    - This defines the input message for the "Login" operation.
-    - The `name` attribute specifies a unique name for the message.
-    - The `<wsdl:part>` element inside the `<wsdl:message>` element describes the content of the message.
-    - In this case, the message has a single part named "parameters," and it references the element "tns:LoginRequest," which is defined in types in the WSDL.
-2. `<wsdl:message name="LoginSoapOut">`:

-    - This defines the output message for the "Login" operation.
-    - Like the input message, it has a unique name specified by the `name` attribute.
-    - The message contains a single part named "parameters," and it references the element "tns:LoginResponse." which is defined in types
-3. `<wsdl:message name="ExecuteCommandSoapIn">`:

-    - This defines the input message for the "ExecuteCommand" operation.
-    - Similar to the previous messages, it has a unique name.
-    - The message has a single part named "parameters," and it references the element "tns:ExecuteCommandRequest." which is defined in types
-4. `<wsdl:message name="ExecuteCommandSoapOut">`:

-    - This defines the output message for the "ExecuteCommand" operation.
-    - It also has a unique name.
-    - The message includes a single part named "parameters," and it references the element "tns:ExecuteCommandResponse." which is defined in types